BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 However, any transaction can be recorded without using any tax code at all, simply by performing seperate bookings.
 In my personal case of data exchange with Steuerberater, the 1-digt codes were sufficient, as I have no complex cross-boarder issues.
 Moreover, 3-/4-digit tax codes refer often to very particular accounting records corresponding to rare transaction types.
 Also, it is unclear, if all Steuerberater already work with these kind of tax codes.

+**-->For these reasons, I haven't implemented yet 3-/4-digit DATEV codes.
+I can do it when we are sure that we need them for the export/import.
+We should check/ discuss their relevance before implementing them in the VAT table**

 ## Further information in this folder

 * DATEV Kontenpläne and relevant information from DATEV homepage
 * DATEV EÜR examples are printouts from different sources to illustrate a finished EÜR report from a DATEV Steuerberater

-## Proposal what to do next

-* In my view, the simplified accounting plans (with simple VAT tables) are ready to be published.
-It would be interesting to get feedback from German users how useful they find the adaptations for EÜR structure
-* For the above listed reasons, I haven't implemented yet 3-/4-digit DATEV codes.
-I can do it when we are sure that we need them for the export/import.
-We should check/ discuss their relevance before implementing them in the VAT table